ymotongpoo/aqd-workshop/workshop/reference.md

 **Amazon Q Quotas**

-Refer to the Amazon Q [documentation page here](https://aws.amazon.com/q/developer/pricing/) for the very latest updates.
-As of November 1st, 2024 the key things you need to be aware of are:

-* Number of Agent invocations when using Builder ID vs Pro Tier (5 vs 30)
-* Number of Chat interactions (50 vs unlimited)
-* Upgrade code using /transform (1000 lines of code vs 4000 lines of code)
-* Security scans of your project (50 scans vs 500)

-With the professional Tier you also get additional capabilities not available with the Free Tier, so refer to the page above for more info.
+Refer to the Amazon Q [documentation page here](https://aws.amazon.com/q/developer/pricing/) for the very latest updates.With the professional Tier you also get additional capabilities not available with the Free Tier, so refer to the page above for more info.